You need a PDF viewer similar to Adobe® Reader® to view and print this document.

-Bicycles may be stored in residence hall rooms but may not be hung from the ceiling, walls or elsewhere.
+Bicycles may be stored in residence hall rooms or the designated bicycle storage room.
+Bicycles cannot be hung from the ceiling, walls or elsewhere.
 However, students are encouraged to use the bicycle racks provided for their convenience located outside the residence hall.
 When keeping a bike in one of these racks, the student should always keep it securely locked.
 Storage of bicycles in hallways is not permitted.
 Any bicycle stored or chained in an unauthorized area inside or outside the halls will be removed.
-At no time are motorbikes permitted anywhere inside the residence halls.
+At no time are motorbikes, hover boards or skateboards permitted anywhere inside the residence halls.
 The University is not responsible for lost or stolen bicycles.

 The computer lab in the residence hall is for the exclusive use of residents only.
 All computers in the residence hall lab use the Windows operation system and are able to access the University's network, all library resources, the Internet and have applicable software installed.
 In addition to University-provided computer workstations, each room has wired Internet access and wireless network access.